Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Are home prices above the long-term average in Hai Phong as of 2026?

-The estimated recent 12-month price change in Hai Phong is around 8% to 12% for well-located properties, which is faster than pre-pandemic averages but supported by confirmed infrastructure investments and FDI inflows.
+The estimated 12-month price change in Hai Phong is about 5% to 10% for good residential assets, which is faster than a normal long-run pace but slower than the hottest speculative periods.

 Get fresh and reliable information about the market in Hai Phong